Keeper-Security/amcl/README-Keeper.md

 ```

 ## Updating
-The `master` branch is updated by the main AMCL developers.
+The `master` branch is often updated by the main AMCL developers.
 To pull changes into our master branch, first checkout our fork (this project).
 Then, on your machine, run:

 ```